wildmountainfarms/solarthing/other/docs/quickstart_rover.md

 Copy some template config files ([default_linux_serial](../../config_templates/io/default_linux_serial.json) and [rover_template](../../config_templates/base/rover_template.json) or [rover_setup_template](../../config_templates/base/rover_setup_template.json))
 ```
+# NOTE You will have to use sudo for all of these commands
 cp ../config_templates/io/default_linux_serial.json config/
 cp ../config_templates/base/rover_template.json config/base.json
 # or do this if you want to run the setup program: